1994 - R U Still Down '94

 13. Hard on a Nigga (Led Zeppelin Version) / Stretch & Duane Nettlesbey

-• 1994/02 (~).
-Re-recorded and remixed in August of 94 by Daz with a new Pac verse and Snoop Dogg's backing vocals for Death Row's Murder Was The Case soundtrack (October of 1994, Death Row), but it will be taken off and then intended to be released in F.T.W. and finally released in its remixed version as "Life's So Hard" in Gang Related OST (1997, Death Row).
-Included in the Untitled Interscope 94's Demo "Manu" tape, but it was not in the early tracklists of the album.
-So it has probably been recorded after "R U Still Down" ; the original known date of 93/12 could be for the original Led Zeppelin freestyle and maybe for the "Wonda Why They Call U B-I-T-C-H" Led Zeppelin version (probably aimed for Out On Bail or for Thug Life Volume One sessions).
+• 1993/12 or 1994/01 (~).
+Re-recorded and remixed in August of 94 by Daz with a new Pac verse and Snoop Dogg's backing vocals for Death Row's Murder Was The Case soundtrack (October of 1994, Death Row), but it will be taken off (because of Dr. Dre ?) and then intended to be released in F.T.W./Me Against The World and finally released as "Life's So Hard" in Gang Related OST (1997, Death Row).
+Included in the Untitled Interscope 94's Demo "Manu" tape, but it was not in the 1st tracklist of the album.
+So it has probably been recorded after "R U Still Down" ; the original known date of 93/12 could be for the original Led Zeppelin freestyle and maybe for the "Wonda Why They Call U B-I-T-C-H" Led Zeppelin version (probably aimed for Out On Bail).

 • samples :